yujunz/gitlab.com-runbooks/howto/gitlab-hosted-codesandbox.md

 We have created the `gitlab-gprd-codesandbox` bucket in the `gitlab-production` project on GCP.
 Because the files there are public and will be consumed by everyone, the bucket is set to public.
-The CDN frontend domain is https://sandbox.gitlab-static.net/ and is set up in Fastly under the name `sandbox.gitlab-static.net`.
+The CDN frontend domain is https://sandbox.gitlab-static.net/ and is set up in Fastly with TLS under the name `sandbox.gitlab-static.net`.

 It was decided that none of the above would be in terraform as it did not fit into our current model of terraform and will likely never be touched.